-To build better cities, we need to move our collective mindset, from one of scarcity and competition, to one that inspires, enables, and sustains collective problem solving across municipal borders.
-We need to shift our thinking: from a municipal to a metropolitan mindset.
+To build better cities, we need to move past the traditional, zero-sum mindset that so often pervades local politics, where city leaders compete with their neighbours for scarce resources, to one that inspires, enables, and sustains collective problem solving across municipal borders.
+In short, we need to shift our thinking: from a municipal to a metropolitan mindset.

-The playbook provides solutions at the local level, for municipal leaders; and at the provincial level, where power and resources are concentrated — to inspire concerted collective problem solving, as a starting point for greater dialogue between governments, industry, civil society, and the public about the future of metropolitan governance across Canada.
+Iveson and Eidelman outline two parallel game plans — one at the local level, for municipal leaders; and one at the provincial level, where power and resources are concentrated — to inspire concerted collective problem solving, as a starting point for greater dialogue between governments, industry, civil society, and the public about the future of metropolitan governance across Canada.

 The local playbook focuses on building trust — the key ingredient needed to move past a scarcity mindset and spur collaboration.
 This means building dialogue through a multi-sector coalition of supporters, a shared vision of a collective future, momentum for change, and a commitment to continuous improvement.
 Local leaders need not agree with one another at every step.
 But they must foster relationships with their neighbours that can withstand disagreement, through mutual respect and a process of give and take.

 The provincial playbook is all about raising expectations — making it clear to local municipalities that the metropolitan mindset is critical to provincial prosperity.
 This means sending a strong signal that municipalities are capable of working together; that the province will be there to support local leaders; and that the provincial interest in metropolitan problem solving is steadfast, and will not be derailed by local infighting.
 The goal is not to impose solutions, but rather champion and backstop the cause, no matter which way electoral winds blow.